Imagine reading your favorite book or watching your favorite TV show over and over again and for days on end.

-Recovery runs are performed at a relatively easy pace, with the typical pace between 90 and 120 seconds slower per mile than your current 5K race pace.
+Perform your recovery runs at a relatively leisurely pace, which is 90 to 120 seconds per mile slower than your current 5K pace.

 2. The Tempo Run

 Tempo running increases lactate threshold, which is the point at which the human body produces greater amounts of lactate than it can clear from the muscles and bloodstream.